Lina Hidalgo: Tenure

 Hidalgo championed misdemeanor cash bail reform in Harris County.

 During the COVID-19 pandemic, Hidalgo implemented public health measures early in an attempt to halt the spread of the coronavirus.
 In March 2020, she ordered the closure of bars and restaurants.
-In April 2020, Hidalgo required Harris County members to wear face masks in public.
+In April 2020, Hidalgo required Harris County residents to wear face masks in public.
 Republicans at the state and federal level strongly criticized her public health measures.
 Governor Greg Abbott said that local officials could not enforce mask mandates.
 By June, as cases in Texas climbed, Abbott ordered his own face mask mandate.

 Hidalgo appeared in video montages during the 2020 Democratic National Convention.

 Hidalgo has been credited with making voting easier in Harris County during the 2020 Texas elections and with increasing turnout among lower-propensity voters.
 By October 30, 2020 (the Thursday before election day), more votes had been cast in Texas than the entire number cast in the 2016 United States presidential election in Texas.

 Hidalgo has filed a lawsuit against the Texas Department of Transportation to stop the expansion of Interstate 45 through Houston.
 Because of her intervention, the federal government is investigating whether this proposed expansion, which could increase pollution and relocate people, violates any environmental and civil rights laws.
 The County later paused the lawsuit to negotiate with TxDOT.